johnhuichen/current-state-ai-finance/README.md

+# Mission and Value

+This project focuses on current state of AI research in fundamental analysis as well as some interest in sentiment analysis.
+By providing better understanding of what is good and bad investment in the financial market, this project hopes to contribute to the stability of global financial market in the future.

+It does not focus on short term predictions (e.g. price movement) or day trading strategy.
+Because price can be sensational in a short time period, predictions are dangerously speculative.

+Some resources linked in the project may focus on automated trading algorithms or price prediction, and the readers should know that this project takes a neutral stance.

 # Disclaimer

-The project is led by nonprofit initiatives.
-It does not receive fundings to promote or advertise for any individual, any organization or any organization's products.
+This project is led by nonprofit initiatives.
+It does not receive fundings to promote or advertise any individual, organization or organization's products.

-The project participants are affliated with following organizations and do not represent these organizations in their role as contributors to the project.
+The project participants are affliated with these organizations and do not represent their interests as project contributors:
 - [Cliff Gosling Inc.](https://www.linkedin.com/company/cliffgosling-inc)

 # Table of Contents